What Is a Threat Intelligence Platform?

 10. Data Storage Capability for Longer Periods

-A threat intelligence platform is anticipated to gather enormous amounts of high-quality data for operationalization as a centralized intelligence location.
-The security teams need larger storage units to store this information after analysis because numerous sources, such as CERTs, social media, commercial TI providers, etc., continue to share enormous amounts of information.
-A threat intelligence platform should permit data storage for a prolonged time in addition to ample data storage because historical analysis helps put the objectives of a threat actor in a meaningful perspective.
+A threat intelligence platform is a system designed to collect a large amount of high-quality data that can be used as a centralized source of intelligence.
+Security teams require larger storage units to store this information after analysis, as numerous sources such as CERTs, social media, commercial TI providers, and many others share enormous amounts of information.
+A threat intelligence platform should allow data storage for an extended period of time, as historical analysis helps to better understand the objectives of a threat actor.
+Therefore, it is important to have ample data storage for TI platforms.

 11. Flexible Deployment Options

-Consider cloud-deployed threat intelligence solutions, which are less expensive, more quickly implemented, and more straightforward to update to the most recent versions.
-A hybrid deployment offers an alternative for security teams whose security infrastructure is dispersed across cloud and on-premise settings.
-A sophisticated decoupled security orchestration is required to create cross-environment orchestrations blending threat intelligence platforms with other security technologies.
+Alternatively, cloud-deployed threat intelligence solutions are less expensive, quicker to implement, and easier to update to the latest versions.
+A hybrid deployment is also available for security teams whose infrastructure is spread across both cloud and on-premise settings.

 How Is NewEvol Different From Other Threat Intelligence Platforms?

-NewEvol threat intelligence platform gathers information from public and private sectors worldwide and transforms it into real-time, actionable insights.
-With proactive threat indicators on active directories, IP addresses, hacking attempts, and other spam assaults, our threat-hunting and end-to-end cyber security intelligence are built on AI and advanced automation.
+The NewEvol Cyber Threat Intelligence Platform collects information from both public and private sectors all over the world and then converts it into actionable insights in real-time.
+Our platform offers proactive threat indicators on active directories, IP addresses, hacking attempts, and other spam attacks.
+We use AI and advanced automation to provide end-to-end cyber security intelligence and threat hunting.

-Analyses of cyber threat intelligence reduce the time required for incident response, enhancing your fundamental threat intelligence management.
-Furthermore, it gives you a 360-degree view of all current threat activity.
+By analyzing cyber threat intelligence, we can reduce the time required for incident response and enhance your overall threat intelligence management.
+Additionally, our platform gives you a comprehensive view of all current threat activity, providing a 360-degree perspective.